equinor/webviz-subsurface/webviz_subsurface.md

 Vectors are extracted automatically from the `UNSMRY` files in the individual realizations, using the `fmu-ensemble` library.

 ?> Using the `UNSMRY` method will also extract metadata like units, and whether the vector is a rate, a cumulative, or historical.
 Units are e.g. added to the plot titles, while rates and cumulatives are used to decide the line shapes in the plot.
 Aggregated data may on the other speed up the build of the app, as processing of `UNSMRY` files can be slow for large models.
+Using this method is required to use the average rate and interval cumulative functionalities, as they require identification of vectors that are cumulatives.

 !> The `UNSMRY` files are auto-detected by `fmu-ensemble` in the `eclipse/model` folder of the individual realizations.
 You should therefore not have more than one `UNSMRY` file in this folder, to avoid risk of not extracting the right data.